ricardoom/nbub-public-frontend/README.md

-# Native Bound Undbound Frontend
+# Native Bound Unbound Frontend

 This is the repository for the public facing website